-8.2 Assessment Schedule
+7.1 Assessment Schedule

-The 2015-16 Level 4 (first year) Assessment Schedule for your first semester for this programme can be found with this handbook, see appendix one.
-This should include when assessments will be given out and submission dates.
-Please note that this schedule is provisional and subject to potential changes.
+The 2015-16 Level 5 (second year) Assessment Schedule template for this programme can be found with this handbook, see appendix one.

-To help your study during the academic year it is essential that you make a note of all assessment submissions dates to help you plan your workload a schedule has been put at the end of this document for semester two.
+To help your study during the academic year it is essential that you make a note of all assessment submissions dates to help you plan your workload.

-9 Absence Monitoring
+8 Absence Monitoring